 A trip to the Canary Islands had long been on our agenda.
-This year, the availability of cheap budget-airline flights with stopovers in Spain finally made this trip too good to resist.
-We carefully put together our 14-day Canary Islands itinerary.
+The availability of cheap budget-airline flights with multiple stopovers in Spain finally made this trip too good to resist.

-Instead of getting return flights direct to the Canary Islands, we would spice up the trip with stopovers in Spain on the way in and out.
+Instead of getting return flights direct to the Canary islands, we decided to spice up the trip with stopovers in Spain on the way in and out.
 This would give us the opportunity to visit the Spanish cities of Girona and Madrid at the start and end of our trip.

 We arranged all of our flights through Ryanair, the Irish budget airline.
 We booked 4 one-way flights to take us in a circular route through each of our destinations, as follows: